 Product description: CBD and hemp are sometimes used interchangeably, though CBD is a component deprived from the hemp plant.
 Some products, like the stellar Charlotte's Web, refer to their products as hemp extract oil.
-You won't see CBD mentioned in its product labels, though they do mention CBD on its website.
+You won't see CBD mentioned in its product labels, though CBD is mentioned on its website.
 (Note that hemp seed oil made from seeds of the hemp plant, while nutrient-rich, does not contain the phytocannabinoids like CBD that hemp extract oil contains, which comes from the aerial parts of the plant.)

 Potency: Once you've chosen a brand, you'll want to determine the correct potency for your needs.
 The potency of CBD hemp oil products can vary wildly.
 The key is to look for the amount of CBD offered per serving, versus the whole bottle.
 On the low end, I've seen brands offering 10 mg of CBD per serving to over 100 mg of CBD per serving on the high end.
 It is recommended to start at a lower dose and see how you react before increasing your dosage.

 Flavorings: CBD hemp oil in its natural state has a distinct and typically strong plant taste.
 It can be bitter and vegetal in nature, and some people find it difficult to consume.
 Many brands of CBD hemp oil offer a flavored variety to make consumption easier.
 Charlotte's Web offers a tasty chocolate mint version.
 Koi offers popular citrus flavors.
+If you are not fond of a flavor, you can mix it into beverages or foods to mask the taste.

 Base oil: Companies bind CBD hemp oil with a neutral carrier oil, often a medium chain triglycerides (MCT) such as coconut oil.
 It's important to know the base oil to rule out any potential allergens.
 This should be clearly listed on the product label.